andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

 You can manage the `has_one` relationship in multiple other ways that do not wrap the whole task in a `replace_whatever`-style method such as I’ve suggested.

+In fact this [bug fix in Rails 5.2.1](https://github.com/rails/rails/pull/32796) ([commit](https://github.com/rails/rails/commit/c87b3346ca6e1d21a6bccb29ccedf0b95fda7abc)) means the `#whatever=` method does now rollback the changes as my solution would.

+You could:

-You could avoiding calling the `#whatever=` method in your code or allow assignment only when the association is empty... but you will need to manage it somehow.
+  * Avoid calling the `#whatever=` method in your code and use the clearer `#create_whatever!()` instead
+  * Allow assignment only when the association is empty
+  * Declare your association with `autosave: true/false` to make the behaviour explicit in your code

+...but you will need to manage it somehow.

 There is a reasonable argument that using `has_one` leads to more edge cases than the more typical `has_many` relationship.
 One approach would be to engineer the logic of your application to use that relationship, which might make for more predictable behaviour.